 What to see: Antelope Canyon (upper), Glen Canyon Dam and Grand Canyon

 Extra: Book your trip to Antelope Canyon before you leave – you’re not allowed to visit it without a guide.
 (Plus they give you great photography tips in the canyon!)

 Day 8: Kanab and Bryce National Park (UT)

-Because we stayed in the AirBnb, we didn’t have breakfast included.
+Because we stayed in the Airbnb, we didn’t have breakfast included.
 This is why we went out to Kanab Creek Bakery for breakfast – and oh man, what a great decision!
-Not only was the food and coffee amazing, the atmosphere of the little bakery was wonderful.
+Not only was the food and coffee amazing, but the atmosphere of the little bakery was also wonderful.
 The owners were super friendly and we ended up having a chat about Zero Waste – as their coffee cups were biodegradable and they were working on getting paper straws as well!
 Please give these guys a visit if you’re ever around – they deserve it!

 Where to stay: Mount Carmel Junction

-Where to eat: Kanab Creek Bakery is a must see for lunch and breakfast.
+Where to eat: Kanab Creek Bakery is a must-see for lunch and breakfast.

 What to see: Bryce National Park

 Day 9: Zion National Park and St. George (UT)